Introduction to HPE Machine Learning Development Environment#

 Automatically manage ML accelerators, such as GPUs, on-premise or in cloud VMs using your own environment, automatically scaling for your on-demand workloads.
 HPE Machine Learning Development Environment runs in either AWS or GCP, so you can switch easily according to your requirements.
 See Resource Pools, Scheduling, and Elastic Infrastructure.

 Develop and train models in customizable containers that enable simple, consistent dependency management throughout the model development lifecycle.
-See Customize Environment.
+See Customizing Your Environment.

 Easily distribute a single training job across multiple accelerators to speed up model training and reduce model development iteration time.
 HPE Machine Learning Development Environment uses synchronous, data-parallel distributed training, with key performance optimizations over other available options.
-See Distributed Training with HPE Machine Learning Development Environment.
+See Distributed Training Concepts.

 Automatically track your experiment configuration and environment to facilitate reproducibility and collaboration among teams.
 See Submit Experiment.